ForestW70/Week-12-Employee-Tracker/README.md

   - The logic behind the joins for the three tables also took me a while to figure out. especially when it came to creating new departments.

-  - regex function taken from stackoverflow (ln: 558). hopefully when i get to that hw I will better understand what its doing lol.
+  - regex function taken from stackoverflow (ln: 550). hopefully when i get to that hw I will better understand what its doing lol.

   - One thing I really wanted to add was the display of who is a manager and who manages which employee.
 I used a colomn "has_boss" to match up with the colomn "manager_id" which would only have a value if they were a manager of that department, however I couldnt figure out how to assosiate values inside one table.
 I also couldnt figure out how i can add manager as a persons role while also keeping their department info. this one really frusterated me.

+  - For some reason I couldnt not get insterting NULL to work with my mysql queries, so the only time you can have an employee with no manager is if you remove the department.

+  - During the demo vid I noticed that deleting the department resulted in the employee being deleted as well.
+Ususally what happened was the employee would persist but would have NULL in all job related fields.
+I'm not sure if this was a bug with my queries or if it is a bug with the console.table/log displaying in the console (explained above).